Glossary of technical writing terms

 technical writer

-A person who designs and writes technical documents.
-A person who does technical writing.
+A technical writer is a person who does technical writing.

 technical writing

-The communication of a technical message, primarily using text-based information.
-Also known as technical authoring.
-See also technical communication.
+Technical writing is the communication of a technical message, primarily using text-based information.
+Technical writing is also known as technical authoring.
+Technical writing is part of technical communication.

 term

-One or more words that has a specified meaning.
+A term is one or more words that has a specified meaning.
+Refer also to preferred term.

 terminology list